alcasinoroyale/alcasinoroyale.github.io/_posts/2019-12-29-creating_sorted_tables_in_angular.markdown

 </div>
 ```

 The headings and the attributes for each game will be displayed inside the table, but we still need to build the appropriate functions to sort the table.

+Arguably the most crucial code inside the table is `matSort (matSortChange)="sortGames($event)`
-Inside of the table class there's the code `matSort (matSortChange)="sortGames($event)`.
-This is referring to the sortGames function that we need to create inside of the typescript file.
-Going back to our original sketch, we want to incorporate sortedGames so that it's assigned to the array of objects from the Game class.
+This is referring to the sortGames function that we need to build inside of the typescript file.
+Before we start creating the sorting functions, games-table.component.ts should look like this.

 ```
 import { Component } from @ angular/core'
-import { Game, GAMES} from '../game'
+import { Game, GAMES} from '../game' import { Sort } from '@angular/material/sort';

 @Component({
   selector: 'app-games-table'